prudhvid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * To over overfitting with the new complex model, augmented dataset to add more training examples
 * This enabled the model to achieve a validation accuracy of 96.5%, test accuracy of 98.1%, training accuracy of 99.5%

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### 1. Classifying images from the web

-Here are five German traffic signs that I found on the web:
+Here are nine German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8] ![alt text][image9]
+![alt text][image10] ![alt text][image11] ![alt text][image12]

 The first image might be difficult to classify because ...

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: